akuldatt/supply-chain-risk-system/README.md

 delay problem stems from unrealistic delivery promises rather than inconsistent operational performance — a promise/SLA design issue, not a capacity issue.

+### Finding: Product Category Delay
+Late delivery rate is uniform across the top 15 product categories by volume (57%-60%), similar to the region finding.
+This rules out product-specific causes (e.g., specific suppliers or item types) and further confirms that **shipping mode / delivery promise design is the dominant root cause**, not product or geography.